 For the most up-to-date guide on options available, as well as a decision-making guide, please read this information by Perinatal Services BC.

 If you or your family have a history of known genetic variations, your pregnancy may be eligible for a larger variety or type of testing.
-If your ethnic background has a higher than average incidence of certain diseases (e.g. thalassemia, Tay Sachs, etc.), then you and/or the father of your baby may be offered additional testing.
-At any time you may request a consult with a medical geneticist to look into your personal, family and/or ethnic risks, and further review what options you have, as well as what testing is available.
+If your ethnic background has a higher than average incidence of certain diseases (e.g. thalassemia, Tay Sachs, etc.), then you and/or the father/donor of your baby may be offered additional testing.
+At any time, you may request a consult with a medical geneticist to look into your personal, family and/or ethnic risks, and further review what options you have, as well as what testing is available.

 Let your midwife know if any of this might apply your situation.
+Genetic screening is an important informed choice discussion to have with your midwife in the first trimester.